 Interested in this role?

-The successful candidate will have the opportunity to work within our custom-built feline wards, collaborating across all of our hospital services, to include; orthopaedic, soft tissue, neurology, cardiology, chronic medicine, acute medicine, dermatology, radioactive iodine and more.
+The successful candidate will have the opportunity to work within our custom-built feline wards with all of our hospital services to include; orthopaedic, soft tissue, neurology, cardiology, chronic medicine, acute medicine, dermatology, radioactive iodine and more.

 The feline team work within the ward areas, caring for our feline patients and providing a gold standard cat-friendly service to our patients.
 They also support with feline procedures such as hyperthyroid workups, endoscopy, medicine procedures, amongst others.